notofonts/noto-docs/src/descriptions/NotoSansMalayalamUI.md

-Noto Sans Malayalam UI is a sanserif design for app and website user interfaces in the Malayalam script.
+Noto Sans Malayalam UI is a sans serif design for app and website user interfaces in the Malayalam script.
 It has multiple weights and widths, contains 364 glyphs, 10 OpenType features, and supports 187 characters from 4 Unicode blocks.